centrifuge/documentation/docs/user/using-centrifuge/setup-wallet/index.md

 Tutorial on how to Migrate Assets to Polkadot Generic Accounts Using the [Polkadot Migration App](https://support.ledger.com/article/Migrate-Assets-to-Polkadot-Generic-App-Accounts-Using-the-Polkadot-Generic-App).

-If you do not yet have your Ledger configured, read their [getting started guide](https://support.ledger.com/hc/en-us/articles/360015259693-Choose-your-Ledger-device?docs=true).
-You will also need to install the [Ethereum App](https://support.ledger.com/hc/en-us/articles/360009576554-Ethereum-ETH-) and [enable blind signing](https://support.ledger.com/hc/en-us/articles/4405481324433-Enable-blind-signing-in-the-Ethereum-ETH-app?docs=true).
-Make sure to [connect your ledger](https://support.ledger.com/hc/en-us/articles/4404366864657-Connect-your-Ledger-to-MetaMask) to Metamask.

 ## Set up a Substrate wallet

 You can create a Centrifuge account in any wallet that supports Polkadot/Substrate addresses.
 For detailed information on how to set up Polkadot accounts using the different tools that Web3 Foundation/Parity developed and supports, please also see [the documentation from Polkadot](https://support.polkadot.network/support/solutions/articles/65000098878-how-to-create-a-dot-account).
 The tutorial below will cover how to set up wallets using: